 - Raspberry Pi Ubuntu is now ready to boot.
 Safely remove the SD card and insert it in Raspberry Pi.
 Connect Screen, mouse, and keyboard. then, power the Raspberry Pi.

 - The default password of the Raspberry Pi Ubuntu server is ubuntu.
 You will get an option to reset the new password.

 Default username and password.
 Login: ubuntu password: ubuntu

 Ubuntu Raspberry Pi 4 Setup

-Ubuntu is successfully installed in Raspberry Pi.
-Now you can enable and remotely control it using the
+Ubuntu is successfully installed on Raspberry Pi.
+Now you can enable and remotely control it using the VNC server.